Our School Workshops are the ideal complement to classroom teaching and are a real favourite amongst teachers (and kids funnily enough).

 The benefit of hands-on learning for children is well documented.
 For children to retain knowledge and apply it to day to day life they need to see, touch, smell and engage with activities in the classroom.

-Delivered in the North West, West Mildlands and Yorkshire, Chocolate Collective delivers chocolate classes and lessons covering themes within the National Curriculum in subjects of History, Geography, English and Science.
+Delivered in the North West, North East and The Midlands Chocolate Collective delivers chocolate classes and lessons covering themes within the National Curriculum in subjects of History, Geography, English, Food Tech.

 We run tailor-made chocolate making sessions relevant to the age the children and the subjects you are teaching.